leharris3/leharris3.github.io/_posts/2024-04-29-sex-and-cells.md

 The lipid-bilayer structure of the cell membrane keeps out **polar** and charged molecules.
 A polar molecule is any molecule that has opposite charges on either end.
 Water (H2O) is one such example of a polar molecule.
 Therefore, molecules like O2 and CO2 can easily cross the cell membrane, while polar molecules can not.
 However, water can cross the cell membrane through a process known as **osmosis**.
 Cells must maintain the *correct balance* of water.
 Therefore,  H2O can only cross the cell membrane in certain instances.

 So when does water cross the cell membrane?
 The answer depends on the relative **tonicity** of the surrounding medium.
 Tonicity refers to the ability of a surrounding solution to cause a cell to gain or lose water.
 We say a cell is **isotonic** when tonicity is equal in and out of the cell.
-A cell is **hypertonic** when solute concentration is higher outside a cell, and **hypotonic** under the *opposite* conditions.
+A cell is **hypertonic** when solute concentration is higher outside a cell and **hypotonic** under the *opposite* conditions.

 We stated earlier that diffusion can occur without *energy* because substances like to travel from areas of *high* to *low* concentration.
 But can molecules move the other way, from *low* to *high* concentration?
 The answer is yes, albeit with help. **Facilitated diffusion** is the movement of substances from low to high concentration aided by **transport proteins**.
 These transport proteins provide the energy (e.g., **ATP**) required to overcome the friction caused by the diffusion gradient.